 Cleaning and flossing is the first, most foundational part of a healthy and clean mouth.
 Preteens should use a fluoride toothpaste, which is readily available at stores.
 Your child should be encouraged to choose a flavor that appeals to them, as traditional mint or cinnamon may be intense and can pose a roadblock to regular brushing.
 Allowing your child to choose their own toothpaste, mouthwash, and floss flavors can help make them more excited about brushing every night and every morning.

 There is a multitude of flavors available for toothpaste, floss, and mouthwash that can make brushing more appealing.
 Similarly, allowing your child to choose a toothbrush that appeals to them with appropriate bristles can motivate as well.
 Modeling good brushing habits is also important.
 Children and preteens learn more from what you do than what you tell them to do, so taking care of your own mouth will teach them the importance of brushing, flossing, and visitng a dentist regularly.
 Encourage your partner to do the same to maintain consistancy.

 Visiting a Proffesional

 Another important step in keeping your child’s mouth healthy is to take them to an expert.
 Pediatric dentistry is critical in your child and preteen’s life even if they are cleaning thoroughly every night.
 A visit to the dentist generally includes x-rays, cleanings, and an exam.
-These three steps are critical in determining oral health concerns whether your child needs further dental care.
-And can give you important information on your children’s teeth, such as the presence of cavities, weak enamel areas, and even missing teeth hiding under their gum line.
+These three steps are critical in determining whether your child needs further dental care, and can give you important information on your children’s teeth, such as the presence of cavities, weak enamel areas, and even missing teeth hiding under their gum line

 Then onto an Orthodontist